 Ola Hallengren’ s indexing solution

-You can fine tune it better than with most alternatives as I discussed in part 2.
-Plus, you can output logs in a variety of ways.
+You can fine tune it better than most alternatives, something which I discussed previously in part two.
+Plus, you can also output the logs in a variety of ways.

 SentryOne Plan Explorer